agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

       }
      }));
 ```
-With help of the Collection, we are able to 'instantiate' the Groups on our own,
+With the help of the Collection, we can 'instantiate' the Groups on our own,
-which gives us much more freedom configuring these.
+which gives us much more freedom configuring these Instances.

 <br/>

 #### `selectors`
-Here we define the initial [Selectors](#selectors) of our Collection.
+The initial [Selectors](#selectors) of our Collection are defined with this property's help.
-As with the `groups` property, there are also 2 ways to define the Selector here.
+As with the `groups` property, there are two ways of doing that.
 The first one is to pass an Array of Selector Names.
-AgileTs will than take care of the creation for us.
+AgileTs will than take care of the Selector's creation and calls them after the previously passed names.
 ```ts
 const MY_COLLECTION = App.createCollection({
     selectors: ["mySelector1", "mySelector2"]
 });
 ```
-The above mentioned way has some limitation, for instance we can't define the initial selected Item Key.
+The way mentioned above has some limitations.
+For instance, we can't define the initial selected Item Key.
 Luckily there is a second way, where we have access to the Collection which gets created.
 ```ts
 const MY_COLLECTION = App.createCollection((collection) => ({